Question: How does content marketing apply to sports marketing?

 Modern sports marketing is no longer confined to big stadiums or fun events.

 Sports fans follow their teams and share their passion and frustrations digitally.
 With the always-on social media, sports teams and fans are not limited to interacting with their team only during the regular season.
 Teams need something to engage the audience during the off-season.
 Content is that “something,” a means to sustain that continuous momentum and emotional connection.

 Speaking of the types of content.
 During the season, everything can be a piece of content:

 - post-game analysis and interviews

 - even players sharing tips and tricks on how they improve their game

 Fans have insatiable appetites and they want “in”.
 They want to be part of the inner circle.
 Content serves that purpose.

 During the off-season, you can re-use and re-package some of the highlights from the past season.
 You can create contests, quizzes and other creative and fun activities that will engage your fans.

-At the end of the day, sports marketing is not about content, really.
-It’s about relationships.
-It’s about your teams and your fans.
+At the end of the day, sports marketing is not really about content.
+It’s about relationships, your teams, and your fans.
 It’s about helping your fans get to know the team, the players and the game better.
-It’s about helping them be part of the game.
+Sports marketing is about helping them be part of the game.
 Content is merely the means.